Video Game: Metal Gear Solid 2: Sons of Liberty aka: Metal Gear Solid 2

 Talking Is a Free Action: Some of the time.
 Occasionally Codec conversations can be interrupted, but most of the time this is played straight.

 While attempting to cross between struts while one of the Russian guards attempts to investigate the area after Raiden shot down Solidus' Harrier jet, one of the guards ends up having to pee off the side of the strut, and Raiden has to either evade the urine or go under it.
+Contacting the Colonel while standing directly underneath the stream leads to funny conversation between Raiden, The Colonel and Rose.

 Then there's Johnny and his ever-present bowel problems...

-In-universe example: During Scott Dolph's speech in the Tanker chapter, there is a time limit (Otacon has a copy of Dolph's speech notes and the timer is Otacon's estimate for how long it will take him to make the speech).
+Throw It In: In-universe example: During Scott Dolph's speech in the Tanker chapter, there is a time limit (Otacon has a copy of Dolph's speech notes and the timer is Otacon's estimate for how long it will take him to make the speech).
 The timer will sometimes freeze when he throws a few things into his speech that weren't originally in it, such as exercises to relax the audience's muscles, or some jokes.
 This proves to be beneficial to players trying to get the pictures on time.

-Trailers Always Spoil: Or rather, European video game magazines and the Internet always spoil - Thanks to a delay of several months, every single twist in the game was spoiled beforehand if you lived in Europe.
+Trailers Always Spoil: Or rather, European video game magazines and the Internet always spoil - thanks to a delay of several months, every single twist in the game was spoiled beforehand if you lived in Europe.
 Some weren't even avoidable, either.
 Several magazines spoiled the switch of playable character from Snake to Raiden on the front cover.
 It's also part of the reason for the Regional Bonus mentioned above.

 Truck Driver's Gear Change: Although it doesn't happen at the end of the piece, the main theme features this: the first musical idea is played, and then repeated up two semitones.